BrunoASMauricio/ProjectBase/README.md

   - [ ] In general stack printing (non process stack)
 - [ ] Sometimes input is blocked.
 A Ctrl+C fixes this, but it should still be fixed
 - [ ] Ponder idea of "virtual" dependencies that are just configuration layers for a project (i.e. they do not need an actual repository?)
+- [ ] Allow extra preprocessing stage (i.e. custom preprocessor before GCC?).
+Maybe generalize how compilation runs.
+Needs to be done via CMakeLists but supported by ProjectBase
+- [ ] Allow patches to be applied to dependencies on initial setup
+  - [I] Purpose: Dependent on open source repos, but require some changes
+- [ ] Only print a full menu if there isn't an automated input for the next one.
+If there is, print just the name of the operation that ran and from what menu it is

 ### CMake